mattmcd/LinAlgTrans/README.md

 and produce the output target language.

-The Linear Algebra DSL is similar to the matrix manipulation subset of the MATLAB(R) language.
+The Linear Algebra DSL is similar to the matrix manipulation subset of the MATLAB&reg; language.
 See [mparser](http://www.mathworks.de/matlabcentral/fileexchange/32769-mparser) by [David Wingate](http://www.mit.edu/~wingated/resources.html) for a more complete MATLAB grammar.